socheal/hello/readme.txt

-git is a distributed version control system
+t add readme git is a distributed version control system